-Our operating activities provided cash of approximately \$34.5 million and our investing activities used cash of approximately \$146.1 million for the year ended December 31, 2016.
-The cash provided by operating activities and the cash used in investing activities is a result of the execution of our ongoing investment strategy.
+Our operating activities provided cash of approximately \$40.2 million and our investing activities used cash of approximately \$1,224.5 million for the year ended December 31, 2017.
+The cash used investing activities resulted from the two equity offerings that we completed in 2017 as well as the execution of our ongoing investment strategy.